d-reddy/university-test/README.md

 * will build relationships between class, professor, and students
 * exposes repositories (IUniversityClassRepository, IProfessorRepository, IStudentRepository) to fetch entities

+### university-dist
+* has a dependency on all other modules
+* run application from target of this module as explained later

 ## Installation
 1) This is a maven project.
 After pulling this repository, simply issue the following command to build the application.
 > mvn clean package